Yugoslavism: Defeat of centralist forces

 An exchange of letters published in the SKJ organ Borba publicly criticised the Yugoslavist campaign.
 Campaign proponents, largely ethnic Serbs, were accused of plotting to abolish the federation and resurrect Greater Serbian chauvinism.
 Most of the opposition came from SKJ branches in Croatia, Macedonia, Slovenia, and Vojvodina.
 In early 1963, Tito felt compelled to warn publicly about chauvinism and reassure non-Serbs that no merger of nations was intended, but he still defended Yugoslavism.
 In 1964, at the 8th Congress of the SKJ, Tito and Kardelj criticised proponents of the merger of the Yugoslav nations as advocates of bureaucratic centralisation, unitarism, and hegemony.
 Yugoslavism was not mentioned again at the Congress, and the SKJ transferred some of its powers to its republican branches.
 The SKJ regime abandoned Yugoslavism in favour of decentralisation.
 Siding with the Kardelj's ideas meant only Tito could defend Yugoslavism.
 All other supporters were dismissed by the SKJ leadership as unitarists.

 In the spring of 1966, Kardelj persuaded Tito to remove Ranković from the SKJ central committee and the position of vice president of Yugoslavia.
 Ranković was accused of plotting to seize power, ignoring the decisions of the 8th Congress, and abusing the State Security Administration directly or through allies.
-He was accused of illegally wire-tapping SKJ leadership, including Tito, removed from official posts, and expelled from the SKJ.
+He was accused of illegally wiretapping SKJ leadership, including Tito, removed from official posts, and expelled from the SKJ.
 By removing Ranković, Tito aimed at allowing greater decentralisation of Yugoslavia.
 The SKJ replaced Ranković in all his former posts with Serbs, but his ouster was generally perceived in Serbia as a Serbian defeat, resulting in resentment.
 Republican leaderships, including that of Serbia, supported Kardelj against Ranković because none of them could influence the federal government effectively on their own, especially with Tito in control.
 They saw the ouster as an opportunity to limit future federal power by eliminating the possibility of anyone inheriting Tito's authority.

 Croatian Spring

 In 1967 and 1968, the Yugoslav constitution was amended, reducing federal authority in favour of the constituent republics.
 This was followed shortly by the appointment of new leadership of the Serbian SKJ branch, who favoured economic reforms and a policy of non-interference in other republics' affairs.
 At the 9th Congress of the SKJ in 1969, the Croatian and Macedonian branches pressured the SKJ to adopt the principle of unanimity in decision-making, obtaining a veto power for the republican branches.
-Further Croatian economic demands centred on contributing less tax to the federal budget, and addressing under representation of Croats in the police, security forces, and the military, as well as in political and economic institutions throughout Yugoslavia.
+Further Croatian economic demands centred on contributing less tax to the federal budget and addressing under-representation of Croats in the police, security forces, and the military, as well as in political and economic institutions throughout Yugoslavia.
 By the end of the 1960s, the Croatian media and the authorities increasingly framed economic relations between Croatia and the federal government as an ethnic struggle.
 A genuine perception among Croatian nationalists of cultural and demographic threats to Croatian national sentiment, language, and Croatia's territory worsened the situation.